Jack Utrata / Actor / Director / Filmmaker

 In October of 2018, Jack played the supporting role of "Rob" in Michael Kampa's latest film Law of Attraction, due out in 2020 and filmed an episode of the revamped Deadline Crime with Tamron Hall.
 Jack can also be seen on ID in Diabolical (1'09).

-Man Versus Vibrator as well as Director of Photography, Editor and Producer of Lullaby, a short film about the unjust murder of a homeless woman in NYC.
+Early 2019 saw Jack behind the scene as editor for the short film Man Versus Vibrator as well as Director of Photography, Editor and Producer of Lullaby, a short film about the unjust murder of a homeless woman in NYC.

 In March of 2019, after becoming an ordained minister to officiate his brother's wedding, Jack was serendipitously offered the role of "Father Louis Rayssiguier" in The Schoolhouse Theater production of The Color of Light by Jesse Kornbluth which ran from April 4th-28th.
 Jack spent most of 2019 taking Improv at THE PIT in NYC and growing his videography and editing business and has been the editor behind two short films and a 7-part comedic web series called "Characteristically" helmed by his Color of Light co-star Dominique Salerno.
 As a producer, Jack won "Best Short Suspense Film" at the Culver City Film Festival 2020 for his short film Lullaby that is currently making the festival circuit.

 In 2020, after some travels and global lockdown due to Covid-19 (and a proposal,) Jack, alongside his fiancé Nathaniel P. Claridad, created "Shakespeare in Quarantine," a collection of Shakespearean characters in some form of isolation reflecting on times amidst quarantine.
 The film version of this series went on to win "Best Film" at The Katonah Classic Stage Film Festival in August.
-In October, Jack made a short film called The Self-Tape about an insecure actor trying too hard to film a self-tape.

 Since he may not always be able to put it in a program, he wishes to thank those that support and inspire him daily: thank you Lynn, Jim, Lindsey, Jamie and Nathaniel.